mads-hartmann/scala.tmbundle/README.markdown

 **Other cool stuff**

-First off, some of the nicest features of this bundle requires a ctags file of your project.
-To create one simply run the <code>Create Index File</code> command by pressing ⌃⌥⌘T.

-- **Navigation (⇧⌘C)**
-  This will display a list of all the traits/classes/objects/types in the project.
-Simply pick the one you want and press enter and TextMate will jump to the appropriate line in the file where you declare that class/trait (etc.).
 - **Comments**
   - Javadoc for line (⌃⇧D): Will analyze the the current line and add the appropriate documentation for the line (i.e. correct @param etc.)
   - New javadoc line (shift-enter in comment scope): Will create a new correctly indented comment line.
-- **Refactoring**
-  - Organize imports (⌃⇧O): This will take the current selection and organize the imports alphabetically
-  - Reformat Document (⌃⇧H): This will reformat the current document using [Scalariform](http://github.com/mdr/scalariform)

 Installation
 ------------